Bangladesh–China Friendship Exhibition Center

-Bangabandhu Bangladesh–China Friendship Exhibition Center is an international product exhibition facility located in Dhaka.
+Bangladesh–China Friendship Exhibition Center is an international product exhibition facility located in Dhaka.
 The facility has been set up in Purbachal near Dhaka metropolis.
 Sheikh Hasina inaugurated the installation on October 21, 2021.
 It is the venue of Dhaka International Trade Fair.
-It was decided to hold the trade fair here on January 1, 2022 and was held.
+It was decided to hold the trade fair here on January 1, 2022, and was held.

 History

 In 2015, Bangladesh Export Promotion Bureau started its construction project.
 The project was undertaken with the aim of setting up an international quality product display center in the new city project area.
 Mohammad Rezaul Karim was the project director.
 20 acres land situated in Purbachal was used to construct Bangabandhu Bangladesh–China Friendship Exhibition Center.
 The project was implemented by China State Construction Engineering Corporation.
 The purpose of building this exhibition center was to organizing export fairs, trade fairs, exporters' conferences, buyer-seller fairs and other trade promotion activities.
 Its construction work started by CSEC on 17 October 2017 and was completed on November 30, 2020, three years after construction started.